pegasystems/react-sdk/README.md

 ### How to create an OAuth 2.0 Client Registration record in Infinity

-If the `MediaCo` app was imported to your Infinity server, a `MediaCoOAuth` OAuth 2.0 Client Registration record will have been imported as well.
-That record's clientId is currently referenced within sdk-config.json.
+When preparing your Infinity server for use with the React SDK, the `MediaCoOauth` and `MediaCoOauthNoLogin` OAuth 2.0 Client Registration records will have been imported.
+Each record's Client Id is currently referenced within sdk-config.json.
 However, you can create your own OAuth 2.0 Client Registration record using the following procedure:

    * Create a new "Security/OAuth 2.0 Client Registration" record for your app
    * You might name it the same name as your applicaion
    * Specify "Public" for the type of client (as browser apps are not able to prevent any "Client secret" from being compromised)